Incel: Background

-The first website to use the term "incel" was Alana's Involuntary Celibacy Project, a blog and mailing list founded in 1997 (Note: Some media have incorrectly dated the founding of the website to 1993, the date of a personal interaction that later inspired Alana to design the page.) by a female university student living in Toronto known as Alana, in order to write about and discuss her own experiences of celibacy with like-minded people.
-The blog was intended as a supportive and inclusive site for people who had difficulty forming romantic relationships, and was used by people of all genders and sexual orientations to share their thoughts and experiences in order to overcome social barriers such as shyness.
+The first website to use the term "incel" was Alana's Involuntary Celibacy Project, a blog founded in 1997 (Note: Some media have incorrectly dated the founding of the website to 1993, the date of a personal interaction that later inspired Alana to design the page.) by a female university student living in Toronto known as Alana, in order to document her own struggles with dating.
+The site became a hub for those with similar experiences, functioning as an informal support group that featured discussion forums, article sharing, and a mailing list.
+The project served a diverse community of people of different ages, genders, and sexual orientations who had difficulty forming sexual or romantic relationships due to influences beyond their control such as shyness.
 Alana originally used the abbreviation "invcel" for "involuntarily celibate", later shortening it to "incel".
 Her website was intended for "anybody of any gender who was lonely, had never had sex or who hadn't had a relationship in a long time".
 She later said, "I was trying to create a movement that was open to anybody and everybody."

 During her college years and afterward, Alana realized she was bisexual and became more comfortable with her identity.
 As her own dating life improved, Alana stopped maintaining the website, passing the site's contents on to someone else she did not know around the year 2000.
+Beginning in the mid-2000s, incel discourse came to be dominated by men who saw themselves as lacking in traditional masculinity and who expressed nihilistic and anti-feminist views.
+After self-described incel Elliot Rodger committed a shooting spree in 2014, killing six people before committing suicide, Alana discovered that the community had splintered into male-only groups whose sexual frustrations were often directed at women.
 In 2018, Alana said of her project: "It definitely wasn't a bunch of guys blaming women for their problems.
 That's a pretty sad version of this phenomenon that's happening today.
 Things have changed in the last 20 years".

 After learning that the perpetrator of the 2014 Isla Vista killings was being glorified by parts of the incel subculture, Alana wrote: "Like a scientist who invented something that ended up being a weapon of war, I can't uninvent this word, nor restrict it to the nicer people who need it".
 She expressed regret at the change from her original intent of creating an "inclusive community" for people of all genders who were sexually deprived due to social awkwardness, marginalization, or mental illness.